I Want To Help You Resolve Your Debt Issues

 When debt issues are so widespread and cannot be fixed by other approaches, filing for bankruptcy protection can provide you with relief.
 Chapter 13 is a partial debt repayment plan that lasts from three to five years.
 The repayment plan is based on what you can afford to pay, not on what the creditors demand.

 If repayment is just not possible, then you may qualify for a Chapter 7 bankruptcy.
 In many cases, Chapter 7 bankruptcy erases unsecured debt and often gives you the option to keep your house and car simply by continuing to pay your mortgage and car loan.

 I am an attorney who has helped people find solutions to their legal problems for more than 30 years.
 I understand the tremendous strain that debt can place on your marriage, family, professional network, and physical and emotional well-being.
 I can help you understand your options, see things from a different perspective and chart a path back to financial solvency.

 You Can Solve Financial Disputes In Bankruptcy Court Or Before

 An alternative to filing lawsuits to resolve financial issues may be to engage in mediation.
 I am certified to act as a mediator to guide parties toward reasonable solutions to these complex disputes.
 In many situations, family law problems are entwined with financial difficulties.

-My background and experience is well-suited to guiding parties to sensible solutions through mediation.
+My background and experience are well-suited to guiding parties toward sensible solutions through mediation.
 A mediator acts as a third-party neutral and does not unilaterally resolve disputes.
 The parties are encouraged to reach their own solutions in this voluntary form of alternative dispute resolution.